Condominium storage policy

 Statistics reporting requirements

-As of August 1, 2003 primary elevator licensees will be required to submit data on the tonnes of grain in condo storage as a separate figure in their weekly grain handling report that is submitted to the Canadian Grain Commission Statistics Unit.
-In order to facilitate industry operations, this data will provide a 'snap-shot' of the handling system by relaying exactly how much grain is available and stored within both general elevator space and condo space in a given week.
+Primary elevator licensees are required to submit data on the tonnes of grain in condo storage as a separate figure in their weekly grain handling report that is submitted to the Canadian Grain Commission Statistics Unit.
+In order to facilitate industry operations, this data will provide a summary of the handling system by relaying exactly how much grain is available and stored within both general elevator space and condo space in a given week.